minhhotboy9x/ultralytics_YOLOv8_custom/benchmarks/prunability/readme.md

 ## 3. YOLO v7

-The following scripts (adapted from [yolov7/detect.py](https://github.com/WongKinYiu/yolov7/blob/main/detect.py) and [yolov7/train.py](https://github.com/WongKinYiu/yolov7/blob/main/train.py)) provide the basic examples of pruning YOLOv7.
+The following scripts provide the basic examples of pruning YOLOv7.
 It is important to note that the training part has not been validated yet due to the time-consuming training process.

 Note: [yolov7_detect_pruned.py](https://github.com/VainF/Torch-Pruning/blob/master/benchmarks/prunability/yolov7_detect_pruned.py) does not include any code for fine-tuning.